beausoleilmo/PhD-defence-questions/README.md

 ## Acknowledgment

 Gratitude to all who helped me in my studies and inspired me to learn more.
+You are welcome to suggest edits to the list of questions.